stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2C/I2C_TwoBoards/I2C_DataExchangeDMA/readme.txt

     - Connect I2C1 Master SCL pin (PB.06) to I2C1 Slave SCL (PB.06)
     - Connect I2C1 Master SDA pin (PB.09) to I2C1 Slave SDA (PB.09)

-   @note
+ @note Pull-up resistors should be connected to I2C SCL and SDA Pins in case of
-    - Pull-up resistors should be connected to I2C SCL and SDA Pins in case of other boards use.
+       other boards use.

 @par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Template
  - Open your preferred toolchain